rsoesemann/codeclimate-apexmetrics/README.md

 You can run it on your command line using the [Code Climate CLI] (https://github.com/codeclimate/codeclimate#code-climate-cli) or on the cloud analysis platform [Code Climate] (https://codeclimate.com/).

+**TODO** Background motivation, abstract of development, overview of tools and visio and puropose

 ### Enable the Engine